The asymmetric structure of the inner disc around HD 142527 A with VLTI/MATISSE: Observations

-The bulk of the \ac{matisse} data were reduced using a modification\footnote{Expected to be included in the official 2.3.0 release by \acs{eso}.} to the 2.0.2 version of the \ac{matisse} \ac{drs}\footnote{Provided by \ac{eso} at \url{https://www.eso.org/sci/software/pipelines/matisse}.} \citep{millourDataReductionMATISSE2016} in combination with the \ac{matisse} tools\footnote{Additional tools for data reduction are available at the \ac{matisse} GitHub organisation: \url{https://github.com/Matisse-Consortium/tools}.}.
-This modified version implements an improved coherent processing, which now utilises the 2D Fourier transform of the interferograms (previously a 1D Fourier transform was used), which provides more accurate estimates of the correlated flux and differential phase.
-To calibrate this data, a bright and unresolved star with well-known properties (e.g. the \ac{ldd}) and an airmass matching that of HD~142527 is observed close in time to it.
-A detailed description of the calibration process can be found in \citet{vargaAsymmetricInnerDisk2021}.
+The bulk of the \ac{matisse} data were reduced using a modification\footnote{Expected to be included in the official 2.3.0 release by \acs{eso}.} to the 2.0.2 version of the \ac{matisse} \ac{drs}\footnote{Provided by \ac{eso} at \url{https://www.eso.org/sci/software/pipelines/matisse}.} \citep{Millour2016} in combination with the \ac{matisse} tools\footnote{Additional data-reduction tools are available at the \ac{matisse} GitHub organisation: \url{https://github.com/Matisse-Consortium/tools}.}.
+This modified version implements an improved coherent processing that uses the 2D Fourier transform of the interferograms (previously, it used the 1D Fourier transform), which provides more accurate estimates of the correlated flux and differential phase.
+To calibrate the data, we observed a bright, unresolved star with well-known properties (e.g. the \ac{ldd}) and time closely matching HD~142527. \citet{Varga2021} provide a detailed description of this calibration process.